IanStorm/my-home-nginx/README.md

 Use the setup provided in `docker-compose.yml`:
 1. Make sure to use `image: [...]` (instead of `build: .`).
-2. Make sure to properly set all variables in `environment:`.
+2. Make sure to properly set all variables in the `environment` section, if any.

 ## How to develop? 👨‍💻 👩‍💻